yquake2/yquake2/stuff/cvarlist.md

 * **gl_shadows**: Enables rendering of shadows.
 Quake IIs shadows are very simple and are prone to render errors.

-* **gl_swapinterval**: Enables the vsync.
+* **gl_swapinterval**: Enables the vsync: frames are synchronized with display refresh rate, should (but doesn't always) prevent tearing.

-* **gl_zfix**: Sometimes 2 or even more surfaces overlap and flicker.
+* **gl_zfix**: Sometimes two or even more surfaces overlap and flicker.
   If this cvar is set to `1` the renderer inserts a small gap between the overlapping surfaces to mitigate the flickering.
 This may lead to small render errors.

 Graphics (GL1 only):